akshayramagiri/Tindog/README.md

 # Built with

 * In this website i implemented [Bootstrap](https://getbootstrap.com/) worlds popular front-end component library
-* And jQuery also used because its a lightweight, "write less, do more".
+* And javascript,jQuery also used because its a lightweight, "write less, do more".
 * And with that HTML and CSS.

 # Application